dynup/kpatch/README.md

 - The compiler decided to inline a changed function, resulting in the outer function getting recompiled.
 This is common in the case where the inner function is static and is only called once.
-- The function uses a WARN() or WARN_ON() macro.
-These macros embed the source code line number (`__LINE__`) into an instruction.
-If a function was changed higher up in the file, it will affect the line numbers for all subsequent WARN calls in the file, resulting in recompilation of their functions.
-If this happens to you, you can usually just ignore it, as patching a few extra functions isn't typically a problem.
-If it becomes a problem for whatever reason, you can change the source patch to redefine the WARN macro for the affected files, such that it hard codes the old line number instead of using `__LINE__`, for example.

 **Q. How do I patch a function which is always on the stack of at least one task, such as schedule(), sys_poll(), sys_select(), sys_read(),